 - When Smith and Sampson (1989, p.98) contended that this position was untenable, they were…

-However, some of the verbs can't be used with ‘that’, such as:
+However, verbs that can't be used with ‘that’ include:

 - Martin and Baker (1980) examined the issue from a different perspective.

 Words like 'view' are used with the conjunction 'as', after the subject of the sentence:

 - Hui (2001, p.49) views this explanation as too simplistic.
 She maintains that…